Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- Allowing 109.8 points per game, the Heat are the second-ranked team in the league defensively.

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- On the glass, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per game.

-- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.
+- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per game.

 Jaylen Brown vs. the Heat